-Marfan syndrome is a genetic condition with autosomal dominant inheritance Autosomal dominant inheritance Autosomal Recessive and Autosomal Dominant Inheritance.
+Marfan syndrome is a genetic condition with autosomal dominant Autosomal dominant Autosomal inheritance, both dominant and recessive, refers to the transmission of genes from the 22 autosomal chromosomes.
+Autosomal dominant diseases are expressed when only 1 copy of the dominant allele is inherited.
+Autosomal Recessive and Autosomal Dominant Inheritance inheritance.
 Marfan syndrome affects the elasticity Elasticity Resistance and recovery from distortion of shape.
 Skeletal Muscle Contraction of connective tissues throughout the body, most notably in the cardiovascular, ocular, and musculoskeletal systems.
 The skin Skin The skin, also referred to as the integumentary system, is the largest organ of the body.
 The skin is primarily composed of the epidermis (outer layer) and dermis (deep layer).
 The epidermis is primarily composed of keratinocytes that undergo rapid turnover, while the dermis contains dense layers of connective tissue.
 Skin: Structure and Functions, lungs Lungs Lungs are the main organs of the respiratory system.
 Lungs are paired viscera located in the thoracic cavity and are composed of spongy tissue.
 The primary function of the lungs is to oxygenate blood and eliminate CO2.
-Lungs: Anatomy, and central nervous system Nervous system The nervous system is a small and complex system that consists of an intricate network of neural cells (or neurons) and even more glial cells (for support and insulation).
-It is divided according to its anatomical components as well as its functional characteristics.
-The brain and spinal cord are referred to as the central nervous system, and the branches of nerves from these structures are referred to as the peripheral nervous system.
+Lungs: Anatomy, and central nervous system Central nervous system The main information-processing organs of the nervous system, consisting of the brain, spinal cord, and meninges.
 Nervous System: Anatomy, Structure, and Classification are also affected.
 Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship are usually tall with long limbs, fingers, and toes, and hypermobile joints.
-Associated conditions include aortic aneurysm Aneurysm An aneurysm is a bulging, weakened area of a blood vessel that causes an abnormal widening of its diameter > 1.5 times the size of the native vessel.
-Aneurysms occur more often in arteries than in veins and are at risk of dissection and rupture, which can be life-threatening.
-Thoracic Aortic Aneurysms or dissection, mitral valve prolapse Mitral valve prolapse Abnormal protrusion or billowing of one or both of the leaflets of mitral valve into the left atrium during systole.
-This allows the backflow of blood into left atrium leading to mitral valve insufficiency, systolic murmurs, or cardiac arrhythmia.
-Mitral Valve Prolapse, and lens Lens A transparent, biconvex structure of the eye, enclosed in a capsule and situated behind the iris and in front of the vitreous humor (vitreous body).
+Associated conditions include aortic aneurysm Aortic aneurysm An abnormal balloon- or sac-like dilatation in the wall of aorta.
+Thoracic Aortic Aneurysms or dissection, mitral valve Mitral valve The valve between the left atrium and left ventricle of the heart.
+Heart: Anatomy prolapse, and lens Lens A transparent, biconvex structure of the eye, enclosed in a capsule and situated behind the iris and in front of the vitreous humor (vitreous body).
 It is slightly overlapped at its margin by the ciliary processes.
 Adaptation by the ciliary body is crucial for ocular accommodation.
 Eye: Anatomy dislocation.
 Diagnosis is made clinically with set criteria, and genetic testing Genetic Testing Detection of a mutation; genotype; karyotype; or specific alleles associated with genetic traits, heritable diseases, or predisposition to a disease, or that may lead to the disease in descendants.
 It includes prenatal genetic testing.
-Myotonic Dystrophies is done only when it may affect Affect The feeling-tone accompaniment of an idea or mental representation.
-It is the most direct psychic derivative of instinct and the psychic representative of the various bodily changes by means of which instincts manifest themselves.
-Psychiatric Assessment the management.
+Myotonic Dystrophies is done only when it may affect the management.
 Medical or surgical management is based on clinical manifestations.
 Cardiovascular involvement is followed closely, as it is the main cause of mortality Mortality All deaths reported in a given population.
 Measures of Health Status.

 |Wrist and thumb sign||